Baku Airport Highway

 Baku Airport Highway or the Heydar Aliyev International Airport Highway (Bakı Aeroport Yolu; Heydər Əliyev Beynəlxalq Aeroportu Yolu), also known as the Mardakan Highway (Mərdəkan Yolu), is a major highway in the Absheron Peninsula of the Baku Metropolitan Area, serving as the main road connecting Heydar Aliyev International Airport and the municipality of Mardakan to the capital city of Baku.
-It runs from eastern end of Boyuk Shor Highway and heads eastward towards Mardakan.
+It runs from the eastern end of Boyuk Shor Highway and heads eastward towards Mardakan.
 It also serves the settlements of Bina, connects itself with Shagan near Mardakan, and serves as a major crosspoint with its Baku Airport Roundabout, which also connects the settlement of Zykh and the Zykh Circle-Heydar Aliyev International Airport Road to the main road.